IT-Yakutia/yii2-partner/README.md

-Poll service for yii2
+Partner service for yii2
 =====================
-Poll server for yii2
+Partner server for yii2

 Installation
 ------------